-- Compliant: The Defendants have complied fully with the requirement and the requirement has been demonstrated to be adhered to in a meaningful way and/or effectively implemented. - In Process: The Defendants have made sufficient, partial progress toward key components of a requirement of the Settlement Agreement but have not achieved or demonstrated full compliance.
+- Functionally Compliant: The Defendants have maintained compliance with a section of the Settlement Agreement for at least two consecutive years prior to the current assessment, and there is evidence that the change represents a stable element of the MPD or FPC that has become a foundational, long-term, organizational practice. - Compliant: The Defendants have complied fully with the requirement and the requirement has been demonstrated to be adhered to in a meaningful way and/or effectively implemented. - ➤ In Process: The Defendants have made sufficient, partial progress toward key components of a requirement of the Settlement Agreement but have not achieved or demonstrated full compliance.
 The Defendants may have made notable progress to technically comply with the requirement and/or policy, process, procedure, protocol, training, system, or other mechanism of the Settlement Agreement but have not yet demonstrated effective implementation.
-This includes instances where an insufficient span of time or volume of incidents has transpired for effective implementation in a systemic manner.
-It may capture a wide range of states, from the Defendants having taken only very limited steps toward compliance to being nearly in compliance. - Non-Compliant: The Defendants have not complied with the relevant requirement of the Settlement Agreement.
-This includes instances in which the Defendants' efforts may have begun but the Consultant has deemed those efforts insufficient. - Deferred: CJI cannot issue an assessment because all relevant information is not available to determine compliance.
+This includes instances where an insufficient span of time or volume of incidents have transpired for effective implementation in a systemic manner.
+It may capture a wide range of states, from the Defendants having taken only very limited steps toward compliance to being nearly in compliance. - > Non-Compliant: The Defendants have not complied with the relevant requirement of the Settlement Agreement.
+This includes instances in which the Defendants' efforts may have begun but the Consultant has deemed those efforts insufficient. - ➤ Deferred: CJI cannot issue an assessment because all relevant information is not available to determine compliance.

-8 While the compliance assessments generally are as of July 2023, the annual data analysis in the companion report rely on encounter data from calendar year 2022.
+&lt;sup>8 While the compliance assessments generally are as of September 2024, the annual data analysis in the companion report rely on encounter data from calendar year 2023.